 - Aeolian sedimentary structures

-- Diagnostic criteria for the recognition of fluvial, tidal, transitional fluvial-tidal, coastal and aeolian sedimentary environments in outcrop and core
+- Diagnostic criteria for the recognition of fluvial, tidal, transitional fluvial-tidal and coastal barrier sedimentary environments in outcrop and core.

 Janrik van den Berg

-Current position: Assistant Professor Utrecht University (guest); independent consultant; associate ENRES International.
+Current position: Assistant Professor Utrecht University (guest); independent consultant (Morfodynamica); associate ENRES International.

 1974-1980 Lecturer at the Geology Dept., Utrecht Univ.